timuakhm/Active-Directory/README.md

 - Remote Access Configuration

 # Tools Used
+- Microsoft Azure (Virtual Machines/Compute)
-- VM Workstation
+- Remote Desktop
-- Windows 10 ISO
-- Windows Server 2019 ISO
 - Wi-Fi Router
 - Powershell ISE

+# Operating Systems Used
+- Windows 10 (22H2) ISO
+- Windows Server 2019 ISO

-# Steps
+# Configuration Steps
 If you want to re-create this project yourself, follow the following steps:
 - Setup your environment by installing Virtualization Software, in this lab I used Oracle VM VirtualBox
   - Make sure your Virtualization is enabled in your BIOS